 A spoon pouring glaze over a white plate of hot honey Brussels sprouts next to a bowl of hazelnuts and a beige linen on a tan counter.

-If the Brussels sprouts aren’t crispy, it’s probably because the pan was too crowded.
+Soggy sprouts?
+Boo!
+If your Brussels sprouts aren’t crispy, it’s probably because the pan was too crowded.
 When the pan is overcrowded, the sprouts will steam instead of roast.
 You can always use two sheet pans if necessary.
-Also, the oven needs to be super hot so they crisp up ok!
-Make sure you’re baking them at 450°F.
+Also, the oven needs to be super hot so they crisp up!
+Make sure you’re baking them at 450°F (232°C).

 A white tray of hot honey Brussels sprouts with hazelnuts next to a bowl of hazelnuts and a bowl of red pepper flakes on a tan counter.